U.S. expands return of asylum seekers to Mexico to new ports of entry

 DHS officials said the U.S. government is working closely with Mexican authorities to clear the expansion plans.
 “We’re not going to open a location if the Mexicans aren’t ready and able to process and provide the humanitarian protections that they agreed to,” one official said.

 But some Mexican officials have warned that the country’s border cities would struggle to look after asylum seekers for long periods of time.
-[L1N20P02E]

-DHS said the return policy does not apply to Mexican citizens, unaccompanied minors or people with serious medical conditions or disabilities but families with children are being returned.
+DHS said the return policy does not apply to Mexican citizens, unaccompanied minors or people with serious medical conditions or disabilities, but families with children are being returned.

-Reporting by Yeganeh Torbati in Washington; Writing by Mica Rosenberg; Editing by Bill Trott
+Reporting by Yeganeh Torbati in Washington; Writing by Mica Rosenberg; Editing by Bill Trott and Cynthia Osterman